 We want Rally to be a community that you love to participate in, where you can learn new skills, get advice to overcome a challenge, be inspired to try new strategies and make new connections.
 We strive for a tone that’s welcoming, helpful, encouraging and tolerant.
 That means No Jerks.

 The majority of content on Rally Recruitment Marketing is community created.
-When you contribute content such as presentations, blog posts, comments, ratings and reviews, the ideas and opinions should be your own and valuable to the community.
+When you contribute content such as presentations, blog posts, comments and ratings, the ideas and opinions should be your own and valuable to the community.
 By contributing content on the site, you’re granting Rally a license to that content.
 Read our Submission Guidelines.
 In addition, by contributing content to the site, you’re doing so in the spirit that others may be inspired and learn, and that they may borrow and use your ideas and content.

 If you borrow and use ideas and content from the Rally website, please do the right thing and give credit to the source of that content, and link back to the page on the Rally website where that content exists.